GurmaanSidhu/cardio-health-prediction-ml/README.md

 - Matplotlib
 - Seaborn
 - Scikit-learn
 - Jupyter Notebook

 ---

-## Project Structure
+## How to Run the Project

+1. Clone the repository
+2. Install required libraries
+3. Open the Jupyter Notebook
+4. Run all cells in order

+---